Jul. 28, 2017In the summer, your home’s humidity level should be between 30%–45%.

 - Desiccant dehumidifiers: These room-size dehumidifiers pull in air and pass it over a desiccant material such as a silica gel.
 Desiccants naturally absorb moisture (which is why you see little packets of silica gel in boxes of electronics or new shoes).

 - Thermo-electric dehumidifiers: This type of portable dehumidifier uses a heat pump to remove the water vapor from humid air, then it heats the air and pushes dry, non-humid air back into the room.

 - Whole-house dehumidifiers: If you’re looking for a solution for your entire house (not just 1 or 2 rooms), then you might consider a whole-house dehumidifier.
 These are installed into your home’s ductwork and can remove indoor humidity from every room in your home.
 Contact an HVAC professional for more information about whole-house dehumidifiers.

-Give Air Experts a call, or drop us a line.
-We’ll give you recommendations on dehumidifiers and make sure your air conditioner is working properly so it can reduce the humidity in your home.
+Contact us today and we’ll give you recommendations on dehumidifiers and make sure your air conditioner is working properly so it can reduce the humidity in your home.